r-link/corrmorant/README.md

 estimated directly from the covariance matrix of a multivariate dataset.

-Long story short - there are plenty of reasons why one might want to have a look at the interrelationships between the variables in a dataset.
-However, while R provides plenty of functions and packages to display this type of relationship, so far (at least to my knowledge) all of them are only able to display certain types of correlation plots, and none of them leverages the full flexibility of `ggplot2`.
+Long story short - there are plenty of reasons why one might want to visually inspect the interrelationships between all variables in a dataset simultaneously.
+However, while R provides plenty of functions and packages to display correlations, so far (at least to my knowledge) all of them are only able to display certain types of correlation plots, and none of them truly leverages the full flexibility of `ggplot2`.

 `corrmorant` is meant to give you this flexibility.
 It is designed to blend in seamlessly in a data analysis framework based on the